Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 Before you start photographing your artwork, you’ll need to gather your equipment.
 Here’s a quick checklist of what to have and why it’s important:

-• Camera: a professional, high-quality option like a DSLR or a mirrorless camera with a high-resolution sensor is ideal.
+• Camera: A professional, high-quality option like a DSLR or a mirrorless camera with a high-resolution sensor is ideal.
 If you don’t have a professional camera, a smartphone can also work if used correctly.
 Your goal is to get a crisp, hi-res image, meaning 300 PPI (pixels per inch) or 300 DPI (dots per inch).

 • Tripod: In order to keep the camera steady and ensure sharp images, a tripod is a must.